apache/beam/website/www/site/content/en/documentation/sdks/python-dependencies.md

 # Beam SDK for Python dependencies

-This page provides the information on dependencies of Apache Beam Python SDK
+This page provides the information about the Apache Beam Python SDK dependencies.

 If your pipeline requires additional dependencies, see [Managing Python Pipeline Dependencies](https://beam.apache.org/documentation/sdks/python-pipeline-dependencies/).